edthedev/edthedev.github.io/resume/index.md

 ### August 2018 - November 2019: Assistant Vice President - Manager of Software Development at Busey Bank, Champaign, IL

-- Managed remote DevOps team of 11 software engineers and automation engineers for Busey Bank and FirsTech Payment processor.
+- Managed remote DevOps team of 9 software developers and 2 automation engineers for Busey Bank and FirsTech Payment processor.
 - Led development secure and PCI compliant FinTech software using C#, jQuery, Git, NuGet, PowerShell, and Azure DevOps.
 - Piloted the FirsTech contract solutions line of business - adding half a million new revenue.
 - Led successful custom software implementations that added another $1 million new revenue in 2018.